 - Boat operators must follow the rules regardless of condition visibility.

-- The operator must visually and audibly alert at all times.
+- Also, the operator must be visually and audibly alert at all times.

-- The operator should proceed with caution and proper speed.
+- In addition, the operator should proceed with caution and proper speed.

 Navigation sounds help avoid collision accidents.
-It allows vessels to communicate intended movements with other vessels.
+Also, it allows vessels to communicate intended movements with other vessels.

 - Legal Requirements